Adrija-G/Ice-CreamParlor/README.md

-# Bianco Ice Cream Parlor
+# Bianca Ice Cream Parlor

-Welcome to Bianco Ice Cream Parlor, a virtual ice cream parlor simulation where you can order your favorite ice creams with various flavors and toppings.
+Welcome to Bianca Ice Cream Parlor, a virtual ice cream parlor simulation where you can order your favorite ice creams with various flavors and toppings.

 ## Features
 - 🍦 Choose from a variety of ice cream types, including sundaes, cones, cups, and more.